Health benefits of adding fiber to your diet

 What is dietary fiber?

 Roughage or bulk, another name for dietary fiber, refers to the components of plant foods that your body cannot digest or absorb.
-Fiber isn’t processed by your body like other meal ingredients like lipids, proteins, or carbohydrates that it breaks down and absorbs.
-Instead, it passes relatively intact through your stomach, small intestine, and colon.
+Unlike other meal constituents like lipids, proteins, or carbs, which your body breaks down and absorbs, fiber is not digested by your body.
+Rather, it travels through your colon, small intestine, and stomach largely undamaged.

 Types of fiber